KULeuvenDigitalisering/Magister-Dixit-Collection-Dataset/README.md

 - Martina Verna: Intern, KU Leuven Digitisation Department, thesis project

 ## Contributors
 This project follows the all-contributors specification.
 KU Leuven Libraries recognises contributions and engagement for its open data repository through emoji key✨, in a way to reward every contribution, not only code.
-Contributions of any kind like questions, ideas, link to videos, translations and many more will be automatically acknowledged through the all-contributors bot 🤖.
+Contributions of any kind like questions, ideas, link to videos, translations and many more will be automatically acknowledged through the @all-contributors bot 🤖.